DieracDelta/deepfry/README.md

 To invoke on X11, you'll also need to set the `DISPLAY_FRONTEND` variable to `X11`.
 Sample invocation:
 `DISPLAY_FRONTEND=X11 B_LOCATION=$(pwd)/bsmol.png python3.7 frier.py`

+You may not want to use the clipboard.
+By default, the clipboard is not used.
+However, it maybe be used by setting `USE_CLIPBOARD` to true.
+Sample invocation:

+`USE_CLIPBOARD=true B_LOCATION=$(pwd)/bsmol.png python3.7 frier.py`